nattyco/software-bounty-program/bounties/Digital Assets Platform v2.md

 The process can be described as follows:

-* The Asset buyer connects to the Asset Seller and starts an Asset Catalog Request.
+* The *Asset buyer* connects to the *Asset Seller* and starts an *Asset Catalog Request.*
-* The Asset Catalog request is received by the Asset Seller and accepted, which sends the Seller Asset Catalog to the Asset Buyer.
+* The *Asset Catalog Request* is received by the *Asset Seller* and accepted, which sends the *Asset Seller*'s catalog to the *Asset Buyer*.
-* The Asset Buyer select an asset from the Catalog and starts an Asset Exchange Request for an specific asset.
+* The *Asset Buyer* select an asset from the *Asset Catalog* and starts an *Asset Exchange Request* for an specific asset.
-* The Asset select accepts (or deny) the Asset Exchange Request starting the transaction process which includes:
+* The *Asset Seller* accepts (or deny) the *Asset Exchange Request* starting the transaction process which includes:
-    * Locking of select asset founds until payment transaction is received
+    * Locking of selected asset funds until payment transaction is received
     * Sending from the Buyer the Genesis Amount of bitcoins
-    * Distribution of asset to user after payment received.
+    * Distribution of asset to user after payment is received.
     * If payment is not received, transaction is rollbacked.

 * Changes to Asset User Wallet